The Value of Unique Pictures?

 You’ve landed on the mother-load of information about the greatest 35mm film camera ever made, the Nikon F6.
-As digital cameras progress to staggering levels of sophistication (and in many cases, cost), somehow – right along side – the use of film has continued on the rise, and even accelerated.
+As digital cameras progress to staggering levels of sophistication (and in many cases, cost), somehow – right along side – the use of film continues to rise, and even accelerate.

 One of the big changes for me creatively since the beginning of the F6 Project is developing my own black and white film again, .
 Ironic, I know, to have such a colorful image behind this topic.
 Who says you can’t teach an old dog new tricks?
 More about that here.

 Today’s photographer has more creative options to explore than any other time in history.
 What a great time to dive in, shoot film, learn to develop both color and black and white, then print old school in a darkroom – or – on one of the high-quality inkjet printers available.